ALFA: automated line fitting algorithm: manual (v2.0.50)

 The genetic parameters (population size, number of generations, pressure) are likely to be suitable for most cases.
 There is no algorithm yet known for optimising these parameters in a genetic algorithm, so changing them requires trial and error.
 In spectra of regions with lots of emission lines, such as 4000-4500 Angstrom, increasing the number of generations can result in a better fit.

-No known bugs.
-If reporting one, please state which version of alfa you were using, and include input and any output files produced if possible.
+If reporting a bug, please state which version of alfa you were using, and include input and any output files produced if possible.